 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a quick look at a few traffic-generating WordPress plugins that can:
+Let’s take a brief look at some WordPress plugins that can be used to:

-- Post content to social sites and social bookmarking websites
+- Syndicate content to social sites and social bookmarking accounts

-- Distribute content automatically to other sites via RSS feeds
+- Syndicate content automatically to other blogs via RSS feeds

-You can get your posts automatically distributed to sites like Twitter, Facebook, Tumblr, GooglePlus, LinkedIn and more as soon as you publish your content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Twitter, Tumblr, Facebook, GooglePlus, LinkedIn and more as soon as you publish new content using a plugin like JetPack.